JackHumphries9/portfolio-website/content/_posts/declarative-vs-imperative-programming-which-one-is-better.md

 main()
 ```

 While this approach has slightly more lines of code, it is a lot more readable and tracing through the program is a lot easier.
 If there is an issue with a question, the code is contained inside the `askQuestion()` function.
-An object orientated approach would also probably mean less lines and it would look alot better.
+An object orientated approach would also probably mean less lines and it would look a lot better.

-In summary, this discovery has helped me write more consise and better code that reads a lot better and also is easy to debug and test.
+In summary, this discovery has helped me write more concise and better code that reads a lot better and also is easy to debug and test.
 I hope this has helped you to discover the different ways of writing code.